Resources and training for educational settings to support the wellbeing of the Children and Young People they work with.

 To see all our latest mental health news go to our homepage.

-Important update for schools
+Important information for schools

-Kooth - Online emotional wellbeing support in Suffolk for 11-18 year olds
+Kooth - Online emotional wellbeing support in Suffolk for 11-25 year olds

-Kooth provides British Association for Counselling and Psychotherapy accredited services.
 Kooth is a commissioned online counselling service providing a free, safe and non-judgemental place for young people to connect and share with others their worries and know that they are not alone.
-They have access to self-help materials, live moderated discussion forums and tools such as online journals and goal trackers via the Kooth website.
-Young people can also access drop-in or booked 1-2-1 chat sessions with professional Kooth counsellors from 12pm-10pm weekdays and 6pm-10pm weekends.
+Young people can access the following support via Kooth:

 Recognising the collective trauma and heightened anxiety following the dreadful situation in Ukraine, we have gathered the following resources to help support children and young people.